mcampo84/teleport_challenge/README.md

 <!-- omit from toc -->
 ##### Client Certificate
 We can reuse the same signing authority we set up for the server, since in a production environment, we would assume trust of a common certificate authority.
-1. Provide metadata for the client's certificate with a config file
+1. Provide metadata for the client's certificate with a config file.
+We will use the Common Name (CN) to identify the client on the server.
 ```text
 # openssl_client.cnf
 [ req ]